Our mammoth expansion

 - February 22: Steel girders begin outlining floors/ceilings.
 The expansion (phase 1) is now 50% complete.

 - November 14: Above-ground walls begin going up.

 - October 23: The basement's walls and ceiling are complete.

 - August 13: Excavation is nearly complete.

-- July 25: Construction crews demolished the old Maeck Family Foundation Education Center this morning.
+- July 25: Crews demolish the old Maeck Family Foundation Education Center.